codio-c5/C5-Development/.guides/content/Lab-Part-1--Frequency-Analysis-b2ec.md

 {Frequency analysis}(.guides/getfreq.sh)

-Now click to see the digrams.
+Now click to see the digrams that occur more than once.

 {Frequency analysis digrams}(.guides/getbigram.sh)

-And the trigrams.
+And the trigrams that occur more than once.

 {Frequency analysis trigrams}(.guides/gettrigram.sh)